sc-ventures/cloudbreak-documentation/docs/cb-db.md

     For more information refer to the [PostgreSQL documentation](https://www.postgresql.org/docs/9.6/static/backup-dump.html#BACKUP-DUMP-RESTORE).

 7. Set the following variables in Cloudbreak Profile file.
     Modify the RDS_URL parameter by passing the ENDPOINT:PORT of your external database.
-Do not need to modify values of any other parameters, as their values are derived from the RDS_URL.
+There is no need to modify values of any other parameters, as their values are derived from the RDS_URL.

     <pre><small>export RDS_URL=localhost:5432